Nexuss05/Juan-The-Game/README.md

 ## Key Features

-- **Accelerometer Control: Use your device's accelerometer to steer Juan through platforms.
-Feel the challenge as he leaps from level to level!
+- **Accelerometer Control:** Use your device's accelerometer to steer Juan through platforms.
-- **Various Platforms: Take action on a variety of unique platforms and face ever-growing challenges as you ascend higher and higher.
+- **Various Platforms:** Take action on a variety of unique platforms and face ever-growing challenges as you ascend higher and higher.
-- **Game Over: Beware!
+- **Game Over:** Beware!
 The game ends when Juan falls below the bottom of the screen.
 Test yourself and see how high you can go!
-- **Scoring: Your score is determined by the highest altitude reached.
+- **Scoring:** Your score is determined by the highest altitude reached.
 Challenge yourself and your friends to achieve the highest score!

 ## How to Play